Jeremie-Beucler/PCBS_spider_bias/README.md

 ## Making the objects move

 I needed, for each trial, to make the object move as if it were alive.
-I thus designed a function with its documentation.
+I thus designed a function to calculate the positions of the object.

 ```
 def calc_pos(ancient_pos, verti_move, limit_verti):